The designated Careers Lead for Chorlton High School is Ms Galbraith.

-The careers programme is comprehensive; CEIAG is delivered through the Academic curriculum, Life Skills curriculum and the Enrichment curriculum.
+The careers programme at CHS is comprehensive; CEIAG is delivered through the Academic curriculum, Life Skills curriculum and the Enrichment curriculum.
+We are delighted to have been accredited with the Inspiring IAG (Information and Guidance) Gold award, which recognises good quality careers education, information and guidance.

 - Year 7 – Dare to dream – Aspiration and the mapping of skills and abilities.